anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 >[!NOTE]
 >If you face any problems to run the application, please email "***ap.anonymouspaul@gmail.com***"

+## How can I generate my own weight with custom dataset?

 The following instructions are for creating your custom weight for your model:

 1. Follow the "https://techzizou.com/yolo-installation-on-windows-and-linux/#install_linux" instruction to create YOLOv4-darknet installation and usage on your system.